-Pregnancy and Early Childhood within Psychological Therapies
+Pregnancy and Early Childhood within Salford Talking Therapies

 We recognise that pregnancy and early parenthood can be both an exciting and overwhelming time.
 Becoming a parent is a major life change, with role changes and a mixture of emotions.